‘Hot Rodent Boyfriend’ is not the compliment you think it is

 Sadly, Pizza Rat has not had a glow-up and found love in New York City.
 The latest internet trend is something far more insidious and gross.
 It seems that a certain faction of the internet has decided that the desirable male aesthetic for the coming months is… anthropomorphic vermin.

-As a single man with shorter stature, who has on occasion been referred to as “an annoying little rat,” this trend should come as fantastic news to me.
+As a single man with shorter stature who has on occasion been referred to as “an annoying little rat”, I should be thrilled by this new trend.
 Lines of eligible ladies suddenly willing and eager to engage in a heady fling from June through September.
 I’d certainly be onboard.

 But no, the “Hot Rodent Boyfriend” trend is the latest demonstration that we as an online society have lost our collective minds.
 In brief: a “Hot Rodent Boyfriend” is a conventionally attractive man, typically a celebrity, who, if compared to an animal, would fall into the “mouse or rat range.”